Sunday, November 6, 2011

 Tuesday, March 8, 2011

 I know I've been absent for quite a while, and I'm truly sorry about that.
-But tonight I stumbled across something that I just had to comment on.
+But tonight I stumbled across something I just had to comment on.

 He was talking about the Democrats' proposed budget.
-He mentioned he thought America shouldn't be spending as much as it is on its military/national defense budget, and that we must spend more on education and research because, after all, we live in an intellectually driven global economy.
+He thinks America shouldn't be spending as much as it is on its military/national defense budget, and that we must spend more on education and research because, after all, we live in an intellectually driven global economy.
 Of course, I'm paraphrasing, since I had to pull my hands out of soapy water, take a few notes, and run up to my office to write this.

-We don't make much of anything anymore.
-And it is a conundrum.
-It's much, much cheaper to manufacture goods in other countries because those countries don't have to worry about pesky things like human rights, anti-child labor laws, and Osha regulations.
+We don't make much of anything anymore, and it is a conundrum.
+It's much, much cheaper to manufacture goods in other countries because those countries don't have to worry about pesky things like human rights, anti-child labor laws, and OSHA regulations.
 But when nearly everything we buy is made in another country, it takes money out of the pockets of ordinary Americans.

-The education "gap" that may or may not exist between our country and others (one can argue that our summer vacations and weekends off give American children the time and opportunity for creativity and ingenuity that other countries lack) is not the problem with our economy.
-It's the "Manufacturing Gap."
+The education gap that may or may not exist between our country and others (one can argue that our summer vacations and weekends off give American children the time and opportunity for creativity and ingenuity that other countries lack) is not the problem with our economy.
+It's the Manufacturing Gap.

 How to solve this is the subject of a much longer post and one that wasn't written during the five minutes my husband was waiting for me to finish so we could watch "Dexter."
 But I had to say something in the face of this seemingly powerful man spouting the rhetoric that education is what drives the world economy.